 Another tour to Tikal from San Ignacio offers even more time to visit the UNESCO World Heritage Site.
 Spend around four or five hours at the site, allowing plenty of time to climb the Temple of the Grand Jaguar.
 As with all tours from San Ignacio, don’t forget to bring your passport and check all Covid rules at least a week in advance of your trip.
 Your English-speaking guide will lead you around the site and help illuminate the Maya world and society that once inhabited this remarkable empire in the forest.
 From $145 per person.

 Day Trip to Tikal Maya Ruins Including Lunch

 Follow your guide into the depths of this fascinating Maya city in the jungle, where over 3,000 different buildings (at least) now exist in various states of decay, waiting to be explored.
 Your guide’s stories about the Maya civilization are ideal to help bring the ancient ball courts and temples to life.
 This tour aims to arrive early, so keep an eye out also for wildlife, including wild turkeys and monkeys.
 Lunch is also provided near the ruins.
 From $168 per person.

 Tikal Day Trip by Air from Guatemala City with Lunch

-Board a light aircraft in Guatemala City and watch the urban area below you give way to a vast expanse of emerald forest.
-Beneath the canopy are innumerable relics of the Maya Empire, the key site of which is Tikal.
-Your guide will lead you around the hundreds of structures that have been excavated at the site, like the Central Acropolis and various temples and pyramids.
+For a less visa-intensive way to visit Tikal, board a plane in Guatemala City and watch the urban area below you give way to a vast expanse of emerald forest.
+Beneath the canopy lie relics of the Maya Empire, such as Tikal.
+Your guide will lead you around the hundreds of structures that have been excavated at the site, like the Central Acropolis.
 There will also be some free time to explore on your own.
-Lunch, entry and roundtrip airfare are all taken care of as part of the tour’s price.
+Lunch, entry and roundtrip airfare are all covered in the tour fee.
+From $416 per person.